SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

+SHIFT achieves cross-NIC fault tolerance by retransmitting from the first failed send WR submitted after the last successfully completed receive WR.
+SHIFT adopts three key designs for both passive and active switching.

-\textbf{C\#2: Maintaining ongoing RDMA traffic seamlessly.} To achieve seamless RDMA traffic failover, it is essential to \textit{repost} WRs that were submitted to the default RNIC but remain incomplete, onto the backup RNIC.
-To enable an application-agnostic approach, a strawman solution is to add a WR buffer to each QP, storing posted but uncompleted WRs locally.
-Failover can then be achieved by posting WRs from the WR buffer~\cite{luberdma}.
-However, such buffering introduces CPU overhead and latency on the data path due to managing WRs in the buffer.
-Additionally, memory overhead increases as the number of QPs scales.
+\textbf{1.
+HOW to resubmit under passive switching.} Achieving seamless RDMA traffic switching under passive switching requires resubmitting WRs that have been submitted but not yet completed to the backup RNIC.
+To keep this process application-agnostic, a naive approach is to add a WR buffer to each QP and locally store all submitted but uncompleted WRs.
+Passive switching can then be achieved by resubmitting WRs from this buffer~\cite{luberdma}.
+However, such buffering introduces CPU overhead and data path latency.
+Furthermore, the buffer's memory footprint grows linearly with the number of QPs.

-\textit{\underline{Solution: Inline work queue rewind.}} We propose reposting outstanding Work Queue Element (WQE) to backup RNICs from the inherent WR buffer\footnote{WQEs are the internal format of WRs for RNICs to understand RDMA tasks.
-RDMA data verbs generate WQEs according to user-defined WRs.} in the work queues, which are transmit queues for RNICs.
-These work queues are updated only when new WQEs are posted or when work completions (successful or failed) are polled.
-When WC with error occurs, SHIFT leverages this behavior to copy WQEs from the default queue to the backup queue \textit{before} the queue is modified due to the polled WC.
-Then SHIFT rings the doorbell to start RDMA traffic on the backup RNIC.
-When copying these WQEs, only few attributes such as memory region keys need to be modified.

-\textbf{C\#3: Synchronizing two-sided operations.} Two-sided operations introduce additional complexities to the above solution due to their inherent synchronization requirements: the receiver must post RECV WRs to the receive queue before the sender posts the corresponding SEND WRs; otherwise, a Receive-not-Ready (RNR) error occurs.
-When switching two-sided communication to another RNIC, SHIFT must ensure that the RECV WRs on the target NIC are precisely aligned with the SEND WRs.
-Since SEND WRs can be switched at any time, achieving such synchronization is challenging.

-One potential solution is to always keep the receive queues of both the default and backup RNICs identical, which naturally ensures synchronization.
-As modifying hardware logic is generally impractical, software alignment is the only option: busy polling the active receive queue and immediately aligning the backup queue.
-Unfortunately, this approach is insufficient, as even busy polling cannot guarantee that the receive queue remains synchronized with the send queue at any time, especially when the send queue is updated frequently.

-\textit{\underline{Solution: CQ event-based receiver notification.}} To ensure synchronization between receive and send queues while minimizing CPU overhead, we propose leveraging an RDMA feature called CQ events.
-This feature wakes user threads (acts as an interrupt) when a new work completion (WC) occurs.
-By utilizing CQ events, SHIFT introduces a mechanism that allows the sender to request the receiver to prepare RECV WRs before posting SEND WRs.